finbourne/lusid-sdk-python/sdk/docs/OrderManagementApi.md

 import os
 import lusid
-from lusid.rest import ApiException from lusid.models.block_and_order_create_request import BlockAndOrderCreateRequest from lusid.models.resource_list_of_block_and_order import ResourceListOfBlockAndOrder from pprint import pprint
+from lusid.rest import ApiException from lusid.models.block_and_orders_create_request import BlockAndOrdersCreateRequest from lusid.models.resource_list_of_block_and_orders import ResourceListOfBlockAndOrders from pprint import pprint

 from lusid import (